ed22699/Obsidian/Uni Modules/Image Processing and Computer Vision/Motion Estimation.md

 	- more likely to get just a single spatial gradient
 ## Constraining the OFE
 - OFE is under constrained - can only estimate normal flow, we need to add extra constraints, e.g. assume parametric form of motion field in regions
+	- assume each of these four motion vectors are the same (not unreasonable unless when we are looking at an edge as there is a large change in depth it will create a large motion vector)
 	- assume constant velocity is linear in $x$ and $y$
 		- $u_x=ax+by+c$
 		- $u_y=dx+ey+f$
 ### Constant Velocity Model
 - for a region, find the velocity $\boldsymbol u=(u_x,u_y)$ which minimises: $\mathcal E(u_x,u_y)=\sum_{region}(I_xu_x+I_yu_y+I_t)^2$ (same $\boldsymbol u$ over whole region)
+	- rather than wanting $0$ over a pixel we are looking to get $0$ over a whole region
 ### Lucas and Kanade Algorithm
+- finds the velocity $\boldsymbol u=(u_x,u_y)$ which minimises $\mathcal E(u_x,u_y)$
 - gets the partial derivatives of $\mathcal E(u_x,u_y)$ w.r.t $u_x$ and $u_y$, sets them to zero and solves for $u_x$ and $u_y$
 	- $\frac {d \mathcal E}{d u_x}=2\sum_R(I_xu_x+I_yu_y+I_t)I_x=0 \Rightarrow \sum_R(I^2_xu_x+I_xI_yu_y+I_xI_t)=0$
 	- $\frac {d \mathcal E}{d u_y}=2\sum_R(I_xu_x+I_yu_y+I_t)I_y=0 \Rightarrow \sum_R(I_xI_yu_x+I^2_yu_y+I_yI_t)=0$